Azure-Samples/real-time-transcription-simple/README.md

 <img src="./pics/resp-001.png" />

-* Click **Open with Repository** to open the Devcontainer - node, yarn are installed on it - and that is all you need to run your app.
+* Click **Reopen in Container** to open the Devcontainer.
+Node, yarn, etc. are installed on it, and that is all you need to build and run your webapp.